-- You were either 65 or older in 2010 or receiving SSI Title 16 income from the Social Security Administration. - You were an Arizona resident for the full year in 2010. - You paid property tax on your Arizona home in 2010.
-You paid rent on taxable property for the entire year or you did a combination of both. - If you lived alone, your income from all sources was under \$3,751.
-If you lived with others, the household income was under \$5,501.
+- You were either 65 or older in 2011 or, if under age 65, you were receiving SSI Title 16 income from the Social Security Administration. - You were an Arizona resident for the full year in 2011. - You paid property tax on your Arizona home in 2011.
+You paid rent on taxable property for the entire year or you did a combination of both. - If you lived alone, your total household income was under \$3,751.
+If you lived with others, the total household income was under \$5,501.
+To see what income is included in household income, see the Form 140PTC instructions.